Updated: 5 days ago

 Track 15: Interlude: Wings

-How do you end an adventurous album?
+How do you effectively end an album?
 With an infectious dance track, of course!
-While it’s relatively short, Interlude: Wings energetic sound is enough to satisfy the ears.
+While relatively short, Interlude: Wings is energetic enough to provide a great listening experience.
 It’s the right way to end a lucrative album.